On the circular correlation coefficients for bivariate von Mises distributions on a torus: Introduction

-To describe the association between $\Theta$ and $\Phi$, we may use circular correlation coefficients.
+To describe the association between an angle pair, we may use circular correlation coefficients.
 Different parametric circular correlation coefficients have been proposed in the literature.
-In this article we consider the Jammalamadaka-Sarma coefficient (\citet{jammalamadaka:1988}) and the Fisher-Lee coefficient (\citet{fisher:1983}), which were designed with analogy to the ordinary correlation coefficient.\footnote{In the literature the JS and FL correlation coefficients are usually denoted by $\rho_c$ and $\rho_T$ respectively, following the authors' notations.
-We however, shall use $\rho_{\fl}$ and $\rho_{\js}$ in this paper for transparency.} Formal definitions of these coefficients for a pair of random toroidal angles $(\Theta, \Phi)$ are given as follows.
+In this paper we consider the Jammalamadaka-Sarma coefficient (\citet{jammalamadaka:1988}) and the Fisher-Lee coefficient (\citet{fisher:1983}), which were designed with analogy to the ordinary correlation coefficient.\footnote{In the literature the JS and FL correlation coefficients have been denoted by $\rho_c$ and $\rho_T$ respectively, following the authors' notations.
+We however, shall use $\rho_{\fl}$ and $\rho_{\js}$ in this paper for clarity.} Formal definitions of these coefficients for a pair of random toroidal angles $(\Theta, \Phi)$ are given as follows.
 Let $\mu_1$ and $\mu_2$ be the circular means of $\Theta$ and $\Phi$ respectively.
 Then the Jammalamadaka-Sarma (JS) circular correlation coefficient is defined as